njgeorge000158/Spam-Detection-with-Supervised-Machine-Learning-Models/resources/README.md

-This folder holds the input file for the IPython Notebook, credit_risk_classification.ipynb.
+This folder holds the saved machine learning models for the IPython Notebook, spam_detector.ipynb.

 ----

 ## Copyright

-Nicholas J. George © 2023.
+Nicholas J. George © 2024.
 All Rights Reserved.